-The Joy of Funerals won the Ingram Award, and was named Best Debut Novel by The New York Resident.
-Alixʼs essays have been anthologized - most recently in Sex, Drugs & Gefilte Fish: The Heeb Storytelling Collection.
-Her short fiction has appeared in the Primavera Literary Journal, Hampton Shorts Literary Journal, The Idaho Review, Quality Women's Fiction, The Blue Moon Café III, and A Kudzu Christmas.
+The Joy of Funerals is an Ingram Award winner and was named Best Debut Novel by The New York Resident.
+Alix was the inaugural “First Chapters” pick, Cosmopolitan Magazine’s new launchpad of fiction excerpts, giving readers exclusive sneak peeks of gripping new work.
+Her essays and short fiction have appeared in the Primavera Literary Journal, Hampton Shorts Literary Journal, The Idaho Review, Quality Women's Fiction, The Blue Moon Café III, Sex, Drugs & Gefilte Fish: The Heeb Storytelling Collection and A Kudzu Christmas.
 Her short story, “Shrinking Away”, won the David Dornstein Creative Writing Award.
 She is the recipient of several awards and fellowships from programs such as the Wesleyan Writers Conference, the Skidmore College Writerʼs Institute, the Sarah Lawrence Summer Program, and the Squaw Valleyʼs Screenwritersʼ Summer Program.

 Alix lectures extensively and has been a keynote speaker, moderator or panelist at over 200 conferences, symposiums, seminars, and summits including: The Southern Festival of Books, The Northwest Bookfest, The New England’s Writer’s Conference, Wesleyan Writer’s conference, The 92nd Street Y, New York University, Center for Communications, University of Connecticut, and Columbia University.
 She was chosen to speak at the National Jewish Book Festival and is on the National Speakers Bureau for Israeli Bonds.